Skip to main content

 Yes

-Yes (if name and postal address (NAP) is used as an identifier)
+Yes (if Name and Postal is used as an identifier)

 last_name